jn-bedag/AutoSPInstaller/README.md

 You have to import the certificates to the servers certstore.
 - Change: If for a webapplication SSL and port 443 are specified, also create an http port 80 binding and add the alternate access mapping.
 This allows to have an redirect from http to https
 - Improvement: The script now also looks for an existing certificate in certstore witch matches the dns-name
-- Improvement: Provide a new parameter -logToScriptDir which saves the AutoSPInstaller log to the scripts \log directory.
+- Improvement: Provide a new parameter -logPatch which let's you specify a custom log directory instead the useres desktop.
 - Improvement: Improved checking for default web site.
 Script broke if there was no default web site.
 - Change: Don't start all the URLs in browser after installation
 - Fix: Install prerequisites also for newer server Version